You’ve decided to hire a professional painting contractor in Eugene. What should you do next?!

 How to Find a Painting Contractor in Eugene

-Painting companies are generally active locally, and you have probably seen some of them working on projects in your Eugene neighborhood.
+Painting companies are generally active locally, and you have probably seen some of them working on projects in your Eugene or Springfield neighborhood.
 While most of them focus on painting, some take on extra related tasks such as plaster repair, minor drywall repair, cladding, and wallpapering.

 You will essentially need to pick a painter based in your specific painting needs.
 Don’t be tempted to choose the first one that you come across.
-Some of the best sources to find painting contractors include asking friends, relatives, and neighbors, asking at your local paint store or searching online for local painting contractors.
+Some of the best ways to find painting contractors include asking friends, relatives, and neighbors, asking at your local paint store or searching online for local painting contractors.

 What Will The Painter Do?

-- Cover all areas that are not to be painted, including floors, windows, kitchen countertops, cabinets, etc.
+- Cover all areas that are not to be painted, including floors, windows, kitchen counter-tops, cabinets, etc.

 - Remove electrical panels, lights, doors, and other obstacles.